josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Counter_Nudges/🦁_lions_of_judah.md

 ---

 ## 🏮 Footer
-*Lions of Judah* is a living node of the Polaris Protocol.
+*🦁 Lions of Judah* is a living node of the Polaris Protocol.
 It preserves a bilingual declaration of survival, metaphysics, and refusal — linking
 biblical lineage to contemporary survivor poetics.

-_Last updated: 2025-11-22_
+_Last updated: 2025-12-13_